Table of Contents

 - The role of cannabinoids, terpenes, and flavonoids in therapeutic effects.

 II.
-Why Cannabis for Pain Management?
+Cannabis for Pain Management

-- Cannabis as an alternative to opioids.
+- Cannabis as a safer alternative to opioids.

 - Analgesic benefits and opioid-sparing effects.